bhyvex/cloudly/README.md

 Cloudly
 =======

 Project Cloudly is an award winning "The Easiest To Setup" software to Monitor and to control your servers.
-It's a first line of defence for your servers also the ultimate Management Dashboard for your Cloud.
+It's a first line of defence for your servers and also the ultimate Management Dashboard for your Cloud.
 It saves you money and the energies by taking away most of the usual servers' monitoring complexities allowing you to focus on control and better use of your infrastructure.

 Cloudly also comes with more than 100+ ready to use plugins for packages and various products plugins allowing you to have a precise control about what's going on within your infrastructure - all in real-time!